-Euta M. Colvin, MD (1918 - 2000).
-The Trustees of the Hospital named the program "The Euta M. Colvin General Surgical Residency" on January 18, 1995.
-His portrait stands outside our administrative offices forever watching over the men and women who are part of his legacy.
+This section is dedicated to the memory of the founding program director, Euta M. Colvin, MD (1918 - 2000).
+The Spartanburg Regional Board of Trustees named the program "The Euta M. Colvin General Surgical Residency" on January 18, 1995.
+His portrait stands outside our administrative offices watching over the men and women who are part of his legacy.

 Formation of a Residency Program

 The formation of our program is excerpted from Dr. Colvin's own words:

-I realized what a benefit my additional training had been to me and I had always strived to be the best that I could be.
+"I realized what a benefit my additional training had been to me and I had always strived to be the best that I could be.
 Therefore, I had a strong interest in imparting my surgical knowledge to the aspiring young surgeons to be the best they could be and I feel strongly that we have accomplished this goal.

 We were met with considerable skepticism and questions such as “Why would you want to start a program such as this in a small town like Spartanburg?”
-Our answer was that we had a nucleus of well-trained and American Board of Surgery certified surgeons practicing in the area and we felt that a certified general surgery residency would be of educational value to each of us and would improve surgical care in our town.
+Our answer was that we had a nucleus of well-trained and American Board of Surgery-certified surgeons practicing in the area, and we felt that a certified general surgery residency would be of educational value to each of us and would improve surgical care in our town.

-Eventually we convinced the officials that we were sincere and they approved us for a three-year program … after three years here the residents would receive two or three additional training in another institution.
+Eventually we convinced the officials that we were sincere, and they approved us for a three-year program … After three years here the residents would receive two or three additional training in another institution.”

 A strong affiliation was established between the Medical University of South Carolina’s chairman, Curtis Artz, MD, and the residency at SRHS.

-John Bottsford, MD completed the Spartanburg Regional residency in 1976 and was one of the first formal program directors.
+John Bottsford, MD, completed the Spartanburg Regional residency in 1976 and was one of the first formal program directors.
 After a brief hiatus to further his vascular training, he was director from 1980 until 1987.
-Dr. Colvin was reappointed Program Director until his promotion to Emeritus status in 1995.
+Dr. Colvin was reappointed program director until his promotion to emeritus status in 1995.